ibm-cloud-docs/watsonxdata/optimizer_iceberg_stats.md

    `<PRESTO_USER>`: The Presto username that is used to run the statistics collection.
 Username can be `ibmlhapikey` or `ibmlhtoken`.
 It is recommended to use `ibmlhapikey`.

-   Authentication using `ibmlhapikey` and `ibmlhtoken` as usernames is deprecated starting from version 2.2.0 of {{site.data.keyword.lakehouse_short}}.
+   Starting with {{site.data.keyword.lakehouse_short}} version 2.2.0, authentication using `ibmlhapikey` and `ibmlhtoken` as usernames is deprecated.
 These formats will be phased out in a future release.
-To ensure compatibility with upcoming versions, please use the new format: `ibmlhapikey_username` and `ibmlhtoken_username`.
+To ensure compatibility with upcoming versions, use the new format:`ibmlhapikey_username` and `ibmlhtoken_username`.
    {: important}

    `<PRESTO_PWD>`: The Presto password that is used to run the statistics collection.
 Password can be a base64 API key or token corresponding to the username.